aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/quicksight-dashboard.md

 - An active **Amazon QuickSight Enterprise** subscription in the target AWS account and Region.
 QuickSight Standard does not support the API calls used in this guide.
 - A registered QuickSight user or group to grant dashboard access to (console: **QuickSight > Manage QuickSight > Manage users**).
-- The Game Analytics Pipeline data stack already deployed in **Redshift mode** and receiving events: the Redshift Serverless workgroup is `ACTIVE` and `POST /redshift/setup` has been called at least once, so the `event_data` table and the SQL views referenced by the datasets exist.
+- The Game Analytics Pipeline data stack already deployed in **Redshift mode** and receiving events: the Redshift Serverless workgroup is `ACTIVE` and `POST /redshift/setup` has been called at least once, so the `event_data` materialized view exists in the `public` schema.
+The six dataset templates in this guide query that `event_data` materialized view directly (via its SUPER `payload` column); they do **not** depend on the additional reporting views that `POST /redshift/setup` also creates.
+See the [Start initial Application and API section of the Getting Started guide](getting-started.md#start-initial-application-and-api) (and the [API Reference for POST - Set up Redshift](references/api-reference.md#post-set-up-redshift)) for how to invoke that call.
 - The AWS CLI v2, configured with credentials that can call `quicksight:*`, `iam:*`, and `secretsmanager:GetSecretValue` in the target account.

 !!!
 Info "Cost"